StarStrider23/sql_covid19/README.md

 It contains various data (worldwide, per continent, per country) that was collected during the years of the COVID-19 pandemic and beyond.
 The table doesn't only contain essential information like number of infected, deceased and people vaccinated, but also how many patients were in ICU, total tests for COVID-19 and many more.
 Although, majority of these metrics aren't used.
 Overall, there are 61 columns and 491,818 rows.

+## Relevant metrics

+- country - name of a specific country

+- date - YYYY-MM-DD

+- total_cases - total confirmed cases of COVID-19 (cumulative)

+- new_cases - new confirmed cases of COVID-19 counted each day

+- total_deaths - total deaths attributed to COVID-19 (cumulative)

+- new_deaths - new deaths attributed to COVID-19 counted each day

+- people_vaccinated - total number of people who received at least one vaccine dose

+- people_fully_vaccinated - total number of people who received all doses prescribed by the initial vaccination protocol

+- population - population of a specific country

+- continent - continent of a geographical location

+- handwashing_facilities - share of the population with basic handwashing facilities on premises, most recent year available (measured in %)

+- human_development_index - a composite index measuring average achievement in three basic dimensions of human development—a long and healthy life, knowledge and a decent standard of living (values range from 0 to 1)

 ## Project Goals

 The goal of the project is to analyse COIVD-19 data by studying and answering the following question: